tlswg/draft-ietf-tls-svcb-ech/draft-ietf-tls-svcb-ech.md

 # SvcParam for ECH configuration {#ech-param}

 The "ech" SvcParamKey is defined for conveying the ECH configuration of an alternative endpoint.
-It is applicable to all TLS-based protocols (including DTLS {{?RFC9147}} and QUIC version 1 {{?RFC9001}}) unless otherwise specified.
+It is applicable to all protocols based on TLS 1.3
+{{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or newer versions of the TLS and DTLS protocols (including QUIC versions 1 {{?RFC9001}} and 2 {{?RFC9369}}) unless
+otherwise specified.

 In wire format, the value of the parameter is an ECHConfigList ({{Section 4 of !ECH}}), including the redundant length prefix.
 In presentation format, the value is the ECHConfigList in Base 64 Encoding ({{Section 4 of !RFC4648}}).
 Base 64 is used here to simplify integration with TLS server software.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.